Philips Hue bulbs go bridge-less with new Bluetooth lights

 Signify is doing this to ease new users into its brand of smart lights – and it's catching up to its competitors that offer bulbs without a bridge, too.

-The Bluetooth Hue bulbs only require being screwed in and pairing with the Hue app.
-Additional features, like away-from-home access, can still be had when you add a bridge at any time.
+The Bluetooth Hue bulbs only require being screwed in and pairing with the Hue app and work with Amazon Alexa or the Google Assistant right away.
+Advanced features, like away-from-home access, can still be had when you add a bridge at any time.

 The best part is that the Bluetooth-controlled Hue bulbs price isn't increasing over their bridge-required versions.
-The dimmable White bulbs cost $14.99, the custom-white-shaded White Ambiance bulbs cost $24.99, and the millions of colors-filled White and Color Ambiance costs $49.99.
+The dimmable White bulbs cost $14.99, the custom-white-shaded White Ambiance bulbs cost $24.99, and the millions of colors-filled White and Color Ambiance bulbs cost $49.99.
 Pricing in other regions is not yet available.

 These are just the first Bluetooth-enabled Philips Hue bulbs, with Signify saying that more of its products will be getting the bridge-less treatment in 2020.